euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Knowing the tight energy constrains in computing, the future of high performance computing depends on the capability of programs to use the right precision for their calculation.
-As out detectors provide a sensitivity of 12 to 20 bits/pixel, performing all calculation in double precision (with 52 bits mantissa) looks oversized  and the 24 bits of mantissa of single precision float looks better adapted (with no drop of precision).
+As out detectors provide a sensitivity of 12 to 20 bits/pixel, performing all calculation in double precision (with 52 bits mantissa) looks over-sized  and the 24 bits of mantissa of single precision float looks better adapted (with no drop of precision).
-Moreover, GPU devices provide much more computing power in single precision than in double, this factor varies from 2 on high-end professionnal GPU like Nvida Tesla to 24 on most consumer grade devices.
+Moreover, GPU devices provide much more computing power in single precision than in double, this factor varies from 2 on high-end professional GPU like Nvida Tesla to 24 on most consumer grade devices.

 When using OpenCL for the GPU we used a compensated (or Kahan_summation), to reduce the error accumulation in the histogram summation (at the cost of more operations to be done).
 This allows accurate results to be obtained on cheap hardware that performs calculations in single precision floating-point arithmetic (32 bits) which are available on consumer grade graphic cards.
 Double precision operations are currently limited to high price and performance computing dedicated GPUs.
 The additional cost of Kahan summation, 4x more arithmetic operations, is hidden by smaller data types, the higher number of single precision units and that the GPU is usually limited by the memory bandwidth anyway.